defano/wyldcard/README.md

 Every part maintains a set of _properties_ that describe its look-and-feel (like its size, location and style).
 Modifying a part's properties modifies how way the part looks and behaves.

-Note that HyperTalk Java treats properties as "first class" containers than can be accessed in whole or by chunk using the `get`, `set` or `put` commands (this was not quite true in HyperCard).
+Note that WyldCard treats properties as "first class" containers than can be accessed in whole or by chunk using the `get`, `set` or `put` commands (this was not quite true in HyperCard).

 Parts may be addressed in HyperTalk by their name, number, or ID, and a part can refer to itself as `me`.
 (Use the "Button Info..." and "Field Info..." commands from the "Objects" to view the name, number and ID assigned to a part.)
 You can refer to buttons and fields on other cards in the stack, too (for example, `card button "Push Me" of card 3`).